HKJPN/markdown-editor/README.md

 ## ✨ Upcoming Features

+## Format menu and unified interaction model

+Markdown formatting commands will be grouped under a dedicated Format menu, with the top-level menu organized as File / Edit / View / Format / Help.
+This also aligns the basic menu structure and interaction model with MD//WORKS PROVENANCE, making it easier to move between the two applications.

 ## From Academic Evidence to Everyday Writing

 [MD//WORKS PROVENANCE](https://github.com/HKJPN/MD-WORKS-PROVENANCE) Reports (our upcoming spin-off project, detailed below) will soon open directly in standard MD//WORKS as Markdown.
 That means a paper does not have to end where the Academic workflow ends.